shaloo/docs.arcana/docs/concepts/authtype/custom-oauth.md

 # Custom OAuth

-The custom OAuth feature allows Web3 apps using a custom authentication service to use the {{config.extra.arcana.sdk_name}} for secure key assignment.
-Authenticate users with any custom authentication service and issue signed tokens (JWT).
-Send these tokens to the {{config.extra.arcana.sdk_name}}.
-The SDK verifies users, retrieves key shares, and generates the private key on the client for blockchain transactions.
+The custom OAuth feature enables Web3 apps to use the {{config.extra.arcana.sdk_name}} for secure key assignment.
+Authenticate users with a custom OAuth service, issue JWT tokens, and send them to the SDK.
+The SDK verifies users, retrieves key shares, and generates the private key for blockchain transactions on the client side.

 {% include "./text-snippets/warn_custom_oauth_appkeys_only.md" %}

 ## Authentication Flow

-1. The developer adds code to the app for using a custom OAuth server or a mix of custom authentication methods and obtains a JWT after user authentication.

-    ```mermaid
-    graph LR
-        IAP{{Developer}}
-        MMM(Custom Authentication Service)
-        subgraph app[App]
-        direction LR
-        CL[Custom Login]
-        end
-        IAP --> CL -->  MMM --->|JWT Token| CL

-        linkStyle 2 stroke: deeppink;
-    ```

-2. If the app is not already registered, the developer must log in to the {{config.extra.arcana.dashboard_name}} and register to get a ClientID.
-Then configure custom OAuth settings in the dashboard.
+1. Log in to the {{config.extra.arcana.dashboard_name}} and register the app to get a unique  {{config.extra.arcana.app_address}}.
+Then [configure custom OAuth settings](#custom-oauth-settings]) in the dashboard.

     ```mermaid
     graph TD